SachaCR/stalagmite/README.md

 function counterEventResolver( // It's this function that mutate the state when applying an event.
   state: CounterState,
-  event: CounterEvents
+  event: CounterEvents,
 ): Outcome {
   /*...*/
 }

+const commandId = 'command-id'; // The command you are building the aggregate for.

-const aggregate = buildAggregate(initialState, eventResolver, {
+const aggregate = buildAggregate(commandId, initialState, eventResolver, {
   snapshotEvery: 2, // This options will generate snapshots every 2 events added });